djhmateer/djhmateer.github.io/_posts/2022-03-09-hot reload vscode razor pages net6.md

 # trying to only see the errors and not warnings
 # can't yet do with dotnet watch
-# this seems to work
+# this seems to work for build, but haven't figured out dotnet watch yet
 dotnet build /clp:ErrorsOnly

 ```